-Austin, Texas is full of runners and therefore it is full of people with running injuries.
-That may sound like a joke but it is an unfortunate truth, and a common area of pain and injury for many runners is the foot.
+Austin, Texas is full of runners.
+It is therefore also full of people with running injuries.
+That may sound like a joke, but it is an unfortunate truth.
+And foot pain is one of the most common areas of pain and injury for many runners.
 It takes the biggest impact of any body part for most runners (depending on your running form), so it’s no wonder that foot pain is so common among runners.

 I have been doing really well since I last went to Carter Physiotherapy.
 I have a 200 mile relay next weekend (Hood to Coast) and so far, so good with the training.
 I can feel my Achilles get tight after some of my longer runs, but I spend a good bit of time stretching it out like they showed me and haven’t had any problems after that.
 I think they also caught my IT band issue by pinpointing how I was rolling my foot outward.

 Basically, the therapists at Carter Physiotherapy are miracle workers… THANK YOU!
 I kept thinking I would have to come see you guys as I ramped up my training for the race next weekend, but I haven’t had any trouble yet.
 Of course, typical runner, I’m signed up for a 25k trail run in Nov and the 3M in January, so I still have you on speed dial #2 behind my mom. :)

 If you are dealing with any foot pain/injury and would like to know how we can help, call or text us at (512) 693-8849.

 If it’s after hours and you’d like to schedule a call with one of our expert physical therapists in Austin, click here to request a free phone consultation, or you can also click here to send us an email via our contact page.

 [Please excuse grammatical errors due to the conversational nature of the video]: